 In the humerus of small armadillos and anteaters, the medullary cavity is mostly devoid of spongy bone (with just a few isolated trabeculae, e.g., Chaetophractus vellerosus ZSM-1926-24, Fig. 2A; Cyclopes didactylus, ZMB_MAM_3913).
 In larger members of these clades, the medullary cavity is filled throughout the proximodistal length of the diaphysis by a more or less dense spongiosa (e.g., Priodontes maximus ZSM-1931-293; Myrmecophaga tridactyla, ZMB_MAM_102642; Fig. 2B-C).
 In extant sloths, a spongiosa can be observed in most of the diaphysis (Bradypus; n=4) or throughout its length (Choloepus, Fig. 2E; n=4), but a central region free of trabeculae subsists.
 The medullary cavity of the whole diaphysis is full of spongy bone in Glossotherium (n=1; Fig. 2F).
 It is nearly full in Scelidotherium, with just a small central free region subsisting (n=1).
 For Hapalops, a clear assessment cannot be given due to the preservation of the specimens at hand (MNHN.F.SCZ162 seems to show a free medullary cavity, but MNHN.F.SCZ164, which only preserves the proximal third of bone, shows a medullary cavity full of spongy bone).
 The whole diaphysis of the larger sloths Megatherium and Lestodon were not observed, but it is noteworthy that their epiphyses are filled with dense spongiosa (each n=1).

 The radius of extant xenarthrans shows the same pattern as the humerus.
 In Glossotherium, Lestodon, and Megatherium, the medullary cavity of the whole radial diaphysis is essentially full of spongy bone (Fig. 2G; no data for Hapalops for which the entire radial epiphysis could not have been sampled).
-While the hind limb was not sampled for this study, it is noteworthy that the observation of a ‘naturally sectioned’ tibia of the small-sized Nothrotherium (less than ca. 100 kg; Amson et al. 2016) reveals that the medullary cavity is entirely filled with dense spongy bone (Fig. 2D).

 Univariate comparisons